panoptesDev/panoptis-program-library/docs/src/token.md

 title: Token Program
 ---

-A Token program on the Safecoin blockchain.
+A Token program on the Solcoin blockchain.

 This program defines a common implementation for Fungible and Non Fungible tokens.

 ## Background

-Safecoin's programming model and the definitions of the Safecoin terms used in this document are available at:
+Solcoin's programming model and the definitions of the Solcoin terms used in this document are available at:

 - https://docs.solana.com/apps